CptAsgard/PotionMessenger/README.md

 #Compile time vs runtime safety

-The strength of this implementation is in its compile-time safety.
+The strength of this messenger is in its compile-time safety.
 Having messages be structs provides multiple upsides.

 First of all, an object is not only the key to trigger a message, but also contains the data for the message.
 You don't have to seperate the message and the data.
 The message *is* the data.